evervault/cages-onboarding/examples/hello-cage/README.md

 ### Hello

-A simple endpoint that return a hello message and echoes any body passed into it back in the response.
+A simple endpoint that returns a hello message and echoes any body passed into it back in the response.
 Any Evervault encrypted strings will be decrypted in the response to demonstrate automatic decryption within Cages.

 ```bash
 curl --request GET \